akermu/emacs-libvterm/README.md

 ## `vterm-kill-buffer-on-exit`

 If set to `t`, buffers are killed when the associated process is terminated (for example, by logging out the shell).
+Keeping buffers around it is useful if you need to copy or manipulate the content.

 ## `vterm-module-cmake-args`